VSI OpenVMS x86-64 V9.2-3

 For KVM, VSI recommends ensuring that your system is up-to-date with KVM kernel modules and the associated packages necessary for your particular Linux distribution.

-VSI has tested VSI OpenVMS x86-64 E9.2-3 with KVM on several Linux distributions.
-The following table includes the Linux distribution, version, and the QEMU version:
+VSI has tested VSI OpenVMS x86-64 V9.2-3 with KVM on several Linux distributions.
+The following table includes the Linux distribution and version, as well as the QEMU version:

 Linux Distribution QEMU Version (package information)